mmahdi-farrokhy/ResumeBuilder/README.md

 # Resume Generator API
 ## Project Overview
 Welcome to the resume generator API!
 This project provides a Spring Boot API for generating resume files as Word documents.
-Users can sign up or login to create, edit or delete their resumes.
+Users can sign up/in to create, edit or delete their resumes.
 The API supports various themes for the generated documents:
   1. ATS Classic
   2. Wood Working